 Q: Do I need a visa and where do I get one?

 A: Your program sponsor will notify you if a visa is required for your program.
-The U.S. Department of State has the information you need on obtaining a visa.
 Obtaining a visa can be a lengthy process, so don’t delay.
 Coordinate with your program sponsor for the necessary guidelines and documents.

 Q: Where can I get passport photos taken?

 A: The National Passport Agency requires that all photos submitted with the passport application be of specific quality and size.
 Therefore, snapshots or cut-out photos are not acceptable.
-You can obtain passport quality photos from local merchants, such as Walmart or many of the major pharmacy chains.
+You can obtain passport quality photos from local merchants, such as your local post office, Walmart, or many of the major pharmacy chains.